Analytic torsion for twisted de Rham complexes: Introduction

 The outline of the paper is as follows.
 In \S1, we set up the notation in the paper and review the twisted de Rham complex and its cohomology \cite{RW,BCMMS} with an odd-degree closed differential form as flux and with coefficients in a flat vector bundle associated to a representation of the fundamental group.
-In \S2, we introduce the key definition of the analytic torsion of the twisted de Rham complex.
-Here, the property of pseudodifferential projection plays an important role.
+In \S2, we introduce the key definition of the analytic torsion of the twisted de Rham complex using the vanishing of non-commutative residues of pseudodifferential projections.
 In \S3, we show that the twisted analytic torsion is independent of the metrics on the manifold and on the flat bundle.
 We also show that it depends on the flux only through its cohomology class.
 The relation to generalized geometry is then explored.
 In \S4, we establish the basic functorial properties of the analytic torsion for the twisted de Rham complex. \S5 contains calculations of analytic torsion for the twisted de Rham complex and a simplicial version of it under certain restrictions.
 In this special case, the analogue of the Cheeger-M\"uller theorem is established.
 Finally, we study the behavior of the twisted analytic torsion under $T$-duality for circle bundles with a closed $3$-form as flux.

 There is an extensive literature on the torsion of $\ZA$-graded complexes.
-Analytic torsion has been studied for manifolds with boundary \cite{LR, Lv, Vi, DF, BrMa}, for the Dolbeault complex \cite{RS3, BGS, BL}, in the equivariant setting \cite{LR, Lv, BZ2, Bu, BG}, and for fibrations \cite{DM, LST, Ma2}, where torsion forms \cite{BGS, BK, BLo, Ma, Ma2} appear.
+Analytic torsion has been studied for manifolds with boundary \cite{LR,Lv,Vi,DF,BrMa}, for the Dolbeault complex \cite{RS3,BGS,BL}, in the equivariant setting \cite{LR, Lv, BZ2, Bu, BG}, and for fibrations \cite{DM,LST,Ma2}, where torsion forms \cite{BGS,BK,BLo,Ma,Ma2} appear.
 The analytic torsion was also identified as the partition function of certain topological field theories and was studied for arbitrary ($\ZA$-graded) elliptic complexes \cite{Sch}.
-Recently, refined and complex-valued analytic torsions have been introduced and studied \cite{BK1, BK2, BH, SZ}.
+Recently, refined and complex-valued analytic torsions have been introduced and studied \cite{BK1,BK2,BH,SZ}.
 It is tempting to extend these developments to $\ZA_2$-graded complexes.
 Until recently, there appears to be no simplicial analogue of the twisted de Rham complex, except in a special case in \S\ref{comb}, since the cup product is in general not graded commutative at the level of the cochain complex.